 Employers satisfied with work performance of local graduates

-Overall, about 97 per cent of the surveyed employers were satisfied with the overall performance of first degree graduates, including 74 per cent who indicated that they were quite satisfied or very satisfied with the graduates' performance.
-About 95 per cent of the surveyed employers were satisfied with the work performance of the sub-degree graduates, including 56 per cent who were quite satisfied or very satisfied with their performance.
+Overall, about 98 per cent of the surveyed employers were satisfied with the work performance of first degree graduates, including about 78 per cent who indicated that they were quite satisfied or very satisfied.
+About 97 per cent of the surveyed employers were satisfied with the work performance of the sub-degree graduates, including about 68 per cent who were quite satisfied or very satisfied.

-The 2016 first degree graduates performed the best in terms of work attitude, followed by information technology literacy, language proficiency and interpersonal skills.
-Their performance scores in all nine major aspects are over 3.50 on a five-point scale, indicating that the graduates' performance was better than "generally meeting employers' required standard".
-The overall work performance score of the graduates is 3.70, showing that they have met and sometimes exceeded the employers' required standard.
-This is also the highest score obtained in the eight rounds of surveys conducted since 1998.
+The 2019 first degree graduates performed the best in terms of work attitude, followed by information technology literacy, language proficiency and interpersonal skills.
+Their performance scores in all nine major aspects are over 3.50 on a five-point scale, indicating that their performance was better than "generally meeting employers' required standard".
+The overall work performance score of the graduates is 3.74, showing that they met and sometimes exceeded the employers' required standard.
+This is also the highest score obtained in such surveys over the years.

-On the other hand, the overall work performance score of the 2016 sub-degree graduates is 3.48.
-Their performance scores in nine broad aspects are all over 3.20, showing that the graduates' performance was better than "generally meeting employers' required standard".
+The overall work performance score of the 2019 sub-degree graduates is 3.55, which is also the highest score among all rounds of surveys.
+Their performance scores in nine broad aspects are all over 3.01, showing that their performance was better than "generally meeting employers' required standard".
 The sub-degree graduates performed the best in terms of work attitude, followed by information technology literacy, interpersonal skills and technical knowledge required for the job.

 The survey also solicited the employers' opinions on how to step up industry-institution collaboration, and their willingness to participate in collaborative initiatives.
-More than half of the employers saw a need to step up industry-institution collaboration and expressed willingness to provide internships and pre-employment training for post-secondary students.
+More than half of the employers saw a need to step up industry-institution collaboration and expressed a willingness to provide internships or pre-employment training for post-secondary students.

-The survey was conducted from the first to fourth quarters of 2018 through questionnaires to the employers, from both private and public sectors, of the relevant graduates.
-Over 2,200 valid responses were received, covering nearly 2,000 local first degree graduates and over 200 local sub-degree graduates from 1,800 companies, organisations and government bureaux/departments.
+This survey was conducted from the fourth quarter of 2021 to the second quarter of 2022 through questionnaires to the employers, from both private and public sectors, of the relevant graduates.
+Over 1 500 valid responses were received from more than 1 200 companies, organisations, and government bureaux and departments, covering over 1 400 local first degree graduates and nearly 170 local sub-degree graduates.